minetest-mods/commoditymarket/readme.md

 Each market has one or more "currency" items defined that are treated differently from the other items that can be bought and sold there.
 Currency items are translated into a player's currency balance rather than being bought and sold directly.

-For example, the default market offered by this mod has this currency definition:
+For example, some of the markets offered by the "commoditymarket_fantasy" mod have this currency definition:

 	{
 		["default:gold_ingot"] = 1000,
-		["commoditymarket:gold_coin"] = 1
+		["commoditymarket_fantasy:gold_coin"] = 1
 	}

 When a gold ingot is added to the player's market account it turns into 1000 units of currency.
 When a gold coin is added it turns into 1 unit of currency.
 You can't buy and sell gold directly in this market, it is instead the "standard" by which the value of other items is measured.